 Any case involving a person only 17 years old requires particular attention due to the range of consequences the person may face including a permanent criminal record that could follow you for the rest of your life.
 Call today to find out if it is possible to resolve your case in a way to keep your record clean.

 Georgia's lakes are beautiful and attract numerous boaters looking to water ski, fish, and swim.
 A day on the water could lead to a very serious BUI charge, though.
 If children are with you at the time, a BUI arrest could lead to even more enhanced charges of child endangerment.
 Call an attorney today to ensure you have a proper defense from the moment you step into court for the first time.

 The Georgia DUI Laws are complicated.
-People arrested for DUI throughout Georgia have only ten business days to file their ALS appeal, or their licenses will be suspended.
+People arrested for DUI throughout Georgia have only thirty days to file their ALS appeal, or their licenses will be suspended.
 That is the start of a process that includes reading police reports, viewing videos, filing for discovery and other motions.
 It involves plea bargaining, motions hearings, bench, and jury trials.
 You need a top-rated, experienced DUI Lawyer on your side so you can put the Georgia DUI Laws to work for you, instead of against you.

 A criminal conviction or even an arrest can have a significant impact on your long-term career goals.
 That is especially true if you are a federal employee, a member of the Armed Forces, expert or consultant to a federal agency, or a government contractor requiring a security clearance.
 Criminal charges could affect your ability to qualify for security clearance.

 An open container charge could have a significant impact on your DUI case and could bring enhanced charges and harsher penalties.
 You will need an experienced attorney to ensure that an open container found in your vehicle doesn't prejudice your case.
 Whether you are charged with DUI and Open Container or just Open Container alone, you need to take it seriously.
 Your future and criminal record depend on it.